ClickHouse/ClickHouse/docs/en/sql-reference/statements/delete.md

 :::

-The [traditional way to delete rows](./alter/delete.md) in ClickHouse was to use `ALTER TABLE ...
-DELETE`, which is still a valid method for deleting rows.
-However, in most use cases the new lightweight `DELETE FROM` behavior will be considerably faster.
+An [alternative way to delete rows](./alter/delete.md) in ClickHouse is `ALTER TABLE ...
+DELETE`, which might be more efficient if you do bulk deletes only occasionally and don't need the operation to be applied instantly.
+In most use cases the new lightweight `DELETE FROM` behavior will be considerably faster.

 :::info
 Lightweight deletes are asynchronous by default.
 Set `mutations_sync` equal to 1 to wait for one replica to process the statement, and set `mutations_sync` to 2 to wait for all replicas.